The Best Brunch in Richmond, Virginia

 If I didn’t already give you enough reasons to leave downtown Richmond and head up to the Lake Side area (to SB’s Lakeside Love Shack and Final Gravity Brewing) then add brunch at Hobnob as another reason.
 This small restaurant is worth finding.
 The menu varies by season, and could include things like steak Benedict, zucchini pancakes, and a low country scramble made with shrimp and andouille sausage.
 This is another place that I’d also highly recommend for dinner as well.
 Offering Sunday brunch only.

-Other Places to Find the Best Brunch in Richmond
+Other Great Brunch Spots in Richmond

 Created with Fabric.js 4.6.0